KardaChalak/code-test/README.md

 ```

 Then you are ready to test the elevators at http://localhost:8080/implementation

 ## Work left

-Backend
+<b>Backend</b>

-Elevator no longer possible to use with a minFloor < 0
+Elevator no longer possible to use with a minFloor < 0.
-Lack of unit tests
+Lack of unit tests.
-Docker
+Docker.
-Service test for deployable docker artifact
+Service test for deployable docker artifact.
-Handling of elevator id in the elevatorCoordinator
+Handling of elevator id in the elevatorCoordinator.
 Decouple the logic.
-Elevator queueing requests
+Elevator should be able to queue requests.
-Use websocket instead of http
+Use websocket instead of http.

-Frontend
+Try out some different cost functions.

+<b>Frontend</b>

 Very messy frontend code.
 Move request logic to own file and move logic from the page component.